 To what kinds of spaces will Design students have access?

-How will my work this fall prepare me for a career in Design?
+How will my work this spring prepare me for a career in Design?

 What kind of instructional technology will be available to support me with my online work and course management this fall?

 When the pandemic hit, Cornish began investigating arts and design-focused instructional tools that will better support your work in virtual environments.
-This fall the College will be launching Zoom, Panopto, and GoReact.
+Currently, the College supports Zoom, Panopto, and GoReact.
 The Canvas platform has also been enhanced, so you’ll notice newer, easier communication and more tools on that platform.

 Students in animation and character design classes will be able to use the computers and iPads in MCC 208.
 Students will be able to print assignments and projects in the 4th floor Print Center.
 The Center features a color printer and a large format printer, and is supported by the Visual Arts IT Coordinator.